Company Formation in Belgium

 We work exclusively with international clients.
-We know the issues that matter to you: establishing the proper relation between your parent company and your Croatian entity, getting a tax ID and social security ID for the company directors.
-In fact, the tax authorities request our input concerning international companies in Croatia.
+We know the issues that matter to you: establishing the proper relationship between your parent company and your Belgian entity, getting a tax ID and social security ID for the company directors.

 How long will it take?

-From the time you arrive to our office in Zagreb or you send us a power of attorney, it will take roughly 1-2 weeks for the company to be fully established.
+From the time you arrive at our office in Brussel or you send us a power of attorney, it will take roughly 1-2 weeks for the company to be fully established.

-What are the steps to form a company in Croatia?
+What are the steps to form a company in Belgium?

-- You come to Zagreb to sign at the notary.
+- You come to Brussels to sign at the notary.
 The company can conclude deals and enter into contracts as soon as the incorporation documents are executed.